Lagrangian cobordism and tropical curves: Introduction

 \begin{rmk} There are many possible variations on the data that constitute a brane structure: (relative) spin structures if one wants to define Floer theory in characteristic not equal to $2$, local systems, bounding cochains.
 We will be clear which notion of `brane' we are working with at each stage. \end{rmk}

-For reasons that will be explained in Section \ref{Sec:Cob_Rat_Eq}, in this paper we in fact focus on a variation called the \emph{cylindrical} cobordism group, $\Cob(X/\C^*)$.
+For reasons which will be explained in Section \ref{Sec:Cob_Rat_Eq}, in this paper we in fact focus on a variation called the \emph{cylindrical} cobordism group, $\Cob(X/\C^*)$.
 This is almost the same as the planar cobordism group, except the relations come from cobordisms in $\C^* \times X$ rather than $\C \times X$.

-We investigate Lagrangian cobordism relations amongst Lagrangian torus fibres of a symplectic manifold which is the total space of an integrable system.
-More concretely, let $B$ be an oriented tropical affine manifold, i.e. one with an atlas of charts whose transition functions belong to $\R^n \rtimes \SL(n,\Z)$.
-Let $X(B) = T^*_{\R}B/T^*_{\Z}B$, and equip $X(B)$ with its canonical symplectic form induced from the exact form on $T^*B$.
+We investigate Lagrangian cobordism relations amongst Lagrangian torus fibres of a symplectic manifold which is the total space of an integrable system with nonsingular fibres.
+More concretely, let $B$ be an \emph{oriented tropical affine manifold}, i.e. a manifold with an atlas of charts whose transition functions belong to $\R^n \rtimes \SL(n,\Z)$.
+Let $X(B) \coloneqq T^*B/T^*_{\Z}B$, and equip $X(B)$ with its canonical symplectic form induced from the exact form on $T^*B$.
 Then $X(B)$ is the total space of a Lagrangian torus fibration over $B$; let $F_b$ denote the Lagrangian torus fibre over $b\in B$.

 Because $B$ is oriented, $X(B)$ comes with a natural homotopy class of holomorphic volume forms and hence a natural Maslov cover $\mathcal{L}$, and the fibres $F_b$ come with natural brane structures.
 The \emph{cylindrical Lagrangian cobordism group of fibres} in $X(B)$ is the additive group $\Cob_{\fib}(X(B)/\C^*)$ generated by the branes $[F_b]$, modulo relations arising from cylindrical Lagrangian brane cobordisms which carry fibres over the ends, cf. Section \ref{Sec:lag_cobordism}.